Couple with new-born baby among five Christians arrested in Somaliland

 The time extension allows prosecutors up to 45 days from the date of the arrests in January to complete their investigation and file charges.

-On January 21, police from the capital, Hargeisa, arrested and detained in custody Mohamed and Hamdi with their baby, as well as Aster, an Ethiopian woman.
+On 21 January, police from the capital Hargeisa arrested and detained in custody Mohamed and Hamdi with their baby, as well as Aster, an Ethiopian woman.

-The following day, police searched the couple’s home, seizing material belonging to them and also arresting another woman who was living with them.
+The following day, police searched the couple’s home, seizing material belonging to them and also arrested another woman who was living with them.

-Prayers are requested for the detained Christians and for the small Christian community in Somaliland, which is feeling “very vulnerable” following the latest arrests.
+Prayers are requested for the detained Christians and for the small Christian community in Somaliland, who are feeling “very vulnerable” following the latest arrests.